-The purpose of this club is to provide an entertaining and inspirational atmosphere in which all students can further their knowledge and interest in psychology by attending scheduled events, participating in stimulating discussions, presentations and promoting psychology as a social science.
+The Psychology Club exists to provide an entertaining and inspirational atmosphere in which all students can further their knowledge and interest in psychology.
+The club members attend scheduled events, participate in stimulating discussions and presentations and promote psychology as a social science.